How to Keep Your Furniture Termite-free

 There’s nothing more dangerous and ruinous than termites in wooden furniture.
-What makes it worse is that it is difficult to notice when the infestation has creeped in.
+What makes it worse is that it is difficult to notice when the infestation creeps in.

-Here’s a step-by-step approach on how to get rid of termites, also known as Deemak, from wooden furniture.
+Read this step-by-step approach to get rid of termites, also known as Deemak, from wooden furniture.

 There are two kinds of termites that can affect wooden furniture – subterranean and drywood.
-Subterranean termites are found in soil as well as wood while drywood termites only attack wood.
+Subterranean termites live in soil as well as wood while drywood termites only attack wood.

 The former prefer moist conditions and can build colonies under the house, meaning they can easily destroy wooden foundations if any.